hackerjeff705/Tumbleweed/V0/README.md

 # Tumbleweed Flight Computer V0

 This project code serves as the core of a flight computer, designed to accurately determine an object's orientation (roll and pitch) and altitude.
 It fuses data from an MPU-6050 Inertial Measurement Unit (IMU) and a BMP280 barometric pressure sensor using two separate Kalman filters.
+The system also integrates a GPS module to log positional data.
 This process results in smooth and reliable estimations that are far more accurate than using any single sensor alone.

 -----

 ## Features 📋